Catherine Macdonald

 I’ve had a strange but interesting career as an archivist and freelance historian, writing a wide variety of stuff from scrupulously documented reports for government lawyers to educational video scripts featuring sketch comedy.

 During one of those lulls so familiar to those who freelance, I had an idea for a historical mystery novel set in Winnipeg.
 It was an idea that refused to die.
 So, after a few more lulls, I started writing it in earnest.
-Put on the Armour of Light was the result.
-After it was published in 2014, I started writing fiction full time.
+Put on the Armour of Light, set in 1899, was the result and is the first in a planned trilogy.
+The second book, So Many Windings, continues the story of Charles Lauchlan and Maggie Skene and finds them taking a bicycle tour of the Scottish Highlands.

 Publications